masc-ucsc/livehd/docs/projects.md

 ## ABC (Yunxun Qiu)

-Integrate ABC with LGraph.
+Integrate ABC with Lgraph.
 The interface use the C-API, bit the file dump format.

 ## FIRRTL 2 LNAST (Hunter Coffman)